ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

   pointing at 1934-638 is used - this assumes the beams were pointed at it in order (so that beam 0 was pointing at in in scan 0, etc)
 * These are flagged using **cflag** (:doc:`../calim/cflag`) in two
-  stages: first a dynamic flag is applied (integrating over individual spectra), then a straight amplitude cut is applied to remove any remaining spikes.
-The dynamic flagging step can also optionally include antenna or baseline flagging.
+  passes: first, selection rules covering antennas, baselines and autocorrelations are applied, along with a simple flat amplitude threshold; then a dynamic amplitude flag that integrates over individual spectra.
 * The bandpass solution is then determined with **cbpcalibrator** (:doc:`../calim/cbpcalibrator`), using all individual MSs and stored in a single CASA table.